Stained Glass Windows

 St Cecilia, the Patron Saint of music and Persis the Beloved as a teacher.
 Persis was an early Christian who appears in St Paul's Letter to the Romans.
 This window is dedicated to seven sisters by the name of Siffken who devoted their lives to art and teaching from 1835-1929.

 A specially commissioned stained glass window was added as a war memorial for those from the parish who lost their lives in the First World War.
-For the Second World War the parish added two plaques with the names of those who lost their lives in the conflict.
+Their names were added to two plaques on either side of the window.

 The Names on the left plaque: